On the spectrum of quasi-periodic Schr\"odinger operators on $\mathbb{Z}^d$ with $C^2$-cosine type potentials: Multi-scale analysis

 By our assumption of $v$ (c.f.
-Remark \ref{ftnote}), since $\delta_0^{\frac{1}{1000}}\ll a$, we deduce that with a unique sign for all such $\theta$.
-Thus by Proposition \ref{ap}, with a unique sign for all such $\theta$. \end{proof} At the end of this part, we show each Rellich child $E_1^{(1)}$ defined on $I^{(1)}_i$ inherits the two-monotonicity interval structure, which allows us to describe double resonances for the next scale as the difference of the two preimages.
-For this purpose, we need a lemma concerning the derivative of $v$. \begin{lem} For any $\theta\in \T$, we have
+Remark \ref{ftnote}) and since $\delta_0^{\frac{1}{1000}}\ll a$, we deduce that with a unique sign for all such $\theta$.
+Thus by Proposition \ref{ap}, with a unique sign for all such $\theta$. \end{proof} At the end of this part, we show each Rellich child $E_1^{(1)}$ defined on $I^{(1)}_i$ inherits the two-monotonicity interval structure. { The two-monotonicity interval structure is crucial in the whole induction since it ensures that there are at most two resonant Rellich functions at each scale.} For this purpose, we need a lemma concerning the derivative of $v$. \begin{lem} For any $\theta\in \T$, we have

-\end{lem} \begin{proof} By the assumption of $v$, \\ if $\theta\in\{\theta\in \mathbb{T}:\ \|\theta-\theta_M\|\geq a\}\cap\{\theta\in \mathbb{T}:\ \|\theta-\theta_m\|\geq a\}$, we have
+\end{lem} \begin{proof} By the assumption of $v$, if $\theta\in\{\theta\in \mathbb{T}:\ \|\theta-\theta_M\|\geq a\}\cap\{\theta\in \mathbb{T}:\ \|\theta-\theta_m\|\geq a\}$, we have

 If $\|\theta-\theta_M\|<a$, by the mean value theorem, we have